Girls-Network/bansync/README.md

+> [!WARNING]
+> BanSync is now depreciated from Girls, and does NOT have any more security updates.
+You are welcome to make a fork and maintain it yourself, but the bot is now depreciated in favour of Ghostwire

 # BanSync Bot

 This repo is for Girls BanSync, a bot that sync bans over all servers of the Girls Network